Hadoop-bigdata/Hadoop/Hadoop-Installation.md

 	```
 	$docker network create --driver=bridge hadoop
- 	//command to connect the master container with slave container
+ 	//command to create the network to connect the master container with slave container
 	```